Home Types of Contracts Stock Option Agreement

 What is a Stock Option Agreement?

-A stock option agreement refers to a contract between a company and an employee.
+A stock option agreement refers to a contract between a company and an employee, independent contractor, or a consultant.
 Employers use it as a form of employee compensation.
 Both parties submit to operate within the terms, conditions, and restrictions stipulated in the agreement.
 The party receiving the stock options is a highly valued employee who will earn the right to exercise stock options.
 In addition, the employee will be given the right to purchase the stock options at a pre-determined price.

 A stock option agreement outlines the employee's rights.
 The company is granted stock options, which often involves a vesting schedule and exercise price or strike price.
 Once the options vest, the employee can purchase the options at the strike price in hopes of making a profit if the company’s stock value has appreciated.